Quality of a Business

 For illustration purposes only

-This ratio tells investors that for every ₹100 of revenue, Viraj kept ₹50 after direct costs, while Varun kept only ₹25.
+This ratio tells investors that for every ₹100 of revenue, Viraj kept ₹34 after direct costs, while Varun kept ₹27.
 In a business like textiles, where raw materials and production costs matter a lot, this difference is significant.
-It suggests that Viraj’s business had stronger pricing power, better cost control, or a more efficient production structure.
+It suggests that Viraj’s business had stronger pricing discipline, better cost control, or a more efficient production structure, even though Varun operated at a much larger scale.

 A strong gross margin gives a business breathing room.
 It allows it to absorb shocks, handle competition better, and still retain enough for growth.